Hammond24/cs3210_lab/instructions/lab1.md

 #### Boot Loader (bootblock)

-The boot loader is the first easily modifyable code that runs (it runs from the first disk block), so it can be more complex and flexible than the BIOS.
+The boot loader is the first easily modifiable code that runs (it runs from the first disk block), so it can be more complex and flexible than the BIOS.
 However, the boot loader also operates in a constrained environment.
 It starts in 16-bit real mode (a mode of the x86 processor with 16-bit registers, and